 All a turkey gun has to do is shoot once reliably.
-With the money you save on your gun, you can buy premium non-toxic turkey loads that pattern well in almost any gun.
-Here's a gallery of 10 cheap gobbler guns.
+With the money you save on your cheap shotgun, you can buy premium non-toxic turkey loads that pattern well in almost any gun.
+Here's a gallery of 10 cheap turkey guns.
 I've shot turkeys with five of these, and either hunted with or shot targets and patterns with the rest.
 Only one lists for more than $500.
 Here they are, in descending order of price.

 Lead image: Remington 870 Express Super Mag Turkey